grace0925/blockchain-research/Blockchain.md

 To tamper a blockchain:
 - Need to tamper all blocks
 - Need to redo proof-of-work for each block
-- Take control o greater than 50% of the peer-peer network\
+- Take control of greater than 50% of the peer-peer network

 ## Blockchain Transaction